Est. 2026 · Indigenous-Led · Canada

 One System, Many Nations

-HOK's platform is designed for replication.
-The architecture, technology, design, and capital structure are encoded once — then deployed across Canada with the local Nation as permanent owner.
+The platform is designed for replication.
+The architecture, technology, design, and capital structure are encoded once — then deployed across Canada and beyond, with the local Nation as permanent owner.

 Phase 1